cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/assignment4.md

 - Have two input fields, one for title and one for artist.
 - Have a button which allows you to submit the new song and adds to the list.

+Some things to remember about your implementation or **you will lose points!**:

+- Create a type for your songs!
+Do not leave it as `any` type.
+- Use your `Song` component from part 1 and pass it props instead of mapping directly into HTML elements.
+- Add a [`key` prop](/docs/lecture5#rendering-lists) when rendering lists.

 ## Part 3: Adding Playlist to App.tsx

 Initialize your Playlist component in App.tsx.
 This can be done by